mgechev/blog.mgechev.com/content/story/_index.md

           In the product that I was working on - Brownie Points, we decided to go...very bleeding edge.
 We developed the front end in 25k lines of TypeScript and Angular, while Angular was still in beta.
         </p>
         <p>
-          In the beginning of the product's development, I came up with a scalable architecture which allowed us to perform efficient and coherent state management.
+          At the beginning of the product's development, I came up with a scalable architecture which allowed us to perform efficient and coherent state management.
         </p>
         <p>
           The talk about my "Scalable Application Architecture" I presented on <a>ng-be</a> and <a>FDConf</a>.